 - Celebrate successes (together).

 I hope you investigate the potential for strategic alliances and business collaborations in your marketplace.
-They can be as loose or tight as you deem necessary.
-They can be formed for the short-term around specific opportunities or can be a longer-term strategic initiative.
+You can establish them as loose or as tight as you deem necessary.
+You can form them around specific opportunities in the short term, or they can serve as a longer-term strategic initiative.
 You might even collaborate with friendly competitors you respect to fend off dysfunctional behavior by other market participants.
-The opportunities are boundless if you get your head wrapped around the concept.
-Silicon Valley for years has been using partnership ecosystems to accomplish remarkable things.
+The possibilities are boundless if you can grasp the concept.
+Silicon Valley has been using partnership ecosystems for years to accomplish remarkable things.
 Why not your company?